This post is sponsored by Wild Selections® as a member of Clever. All opinions are my own.

 Plus all tuna is Non-GMO Project Verified, rounding out the simple, all-natural ingredients used in their products.
 All of these qualities make Wild Selections® an easy choice for me when it comes to fish.

-- 1 tbsp grated or shredded Parmesan cheese
+- 1 tablespoon grated or shredded Parmesan cheese

 - 1 egg, beaten

-- 2 tbsp diced onion (from about one-quarter of a small onion)
+- 2 tablespoon diced onion (from about one-quarter of a small onion)

 - 1 lb asparagus spears